 (edited to correct link)

-This topic was modified 2 months ago by Swalfoort.
+- This topic was modified 2 months ago by Swalfoort.
 Reason: edited to correct truncated lnk

 I think pretty much everything bike related at this point is from China, but don’t be surprised if there are price hikes across the board on anything bike related, even if it isn’t directly affected by the tariffs (helmets, bike parts, bike clothes, cleats, trainers, racks, etc. etc. etc.) that’s just the way capitalism works.
 And typically when tariffs are rescinded, the prices don’t go back down to the before-tariff levels as consumers are “used” to paying higher prices.

 Furthermore, a tariff is a tax and a tax’s affect is to slow down or stop a behavior.
 So increased tariffs on bikes and bike parts -> fewer bikes/bike parts being sold -> fewer jobs in bike/bike part sector -> overall economic slowdown.